Walking Old Town Alexandria With Small Dogs: A Local Guide

 Some streets stay relatively quiet.
 Others become more crowded, with narrower sidewalks and steady foot traffic, especially closer to King Street and the waterfront.

-For small dogs, those differences matter.
+For small dogs, those differences can shape the entire experience.

-This guide brings those pieces together — what to expect, where to walk, and how to move through Old Town with a small dog.
+This guide brings those pieces together—what to expect, where to walk, and how to move through Old Town with a small dog.

 Walking through Old Town, where surface, space, and movement all shape the experience for small dogs.